crynux-ecosystem/genki-dama/README.md

 Utilizing Crynux decentralized computing layer, miners engage with validators by finetuning on a base model with a customized datasets.
 The process involves the following steps:

-1. Data preparation: provide a high-quality dataset for a particular finetune task.
+1. Data collect: provide a high-quality dataset for a particular finetune task.
 2. Finetune: train the model with customized datasets.
 3. Commit: public the model to huggingface

+Miners can choose whether to share their data:
+* If they share data, data will be available on marketplace to trade.
+* If they keep data private, only gradients will be communicated over network.

 ## Validator